 * Applicants may refer to the SkillsFuture Study Award for Marine & Offshore Engineering Sector

-Committed to deepening skills in the sector
+Committed to deepening skills in the industry

 Has track record of contributing to the learning or training of self and/or others